 Custom Function (FN) Button

 The custom function button can be programmed to perform a single action from a wide range of options.
-This provides the means to customise the MAVIS interface so you can have the control you want, directly on the main interface.
+This provides the means to customise the Pro Camera interface so you can have the control you want, directly on the main interface.
 Tap and hold for a hint flag then tap the hint flag to set the button.

 Audio flyout menu